A Year of Art, Week 31

 Task; Shade In The Oranges

-The world may be going to To hell in a hand-basket but I'm back off holiday and feeling empowered!
-I sent my fabulous Newsletter out, (with a free Dark Paper Fortunes printout if I can tempt you), my child unit is back at school, (cue a Brave-Heart shout of 'Freedom' this morning as I sent her on her merry way,) and I got my fruity side on with this art task.
+The world may be going to To hell in a hand-basket but I'm back off mini holiday and feeling empowered!
+I sent my fabulous Newsletter out, (with my brand new look shop up and ready) my child unit is back at school, (cue a Brave-Heart shout of 'Freedom' this morning as I sent her on her merry way,) and I got my fruity side on with this art task.
 What more could you ask for?
-(It being too early for big c*cks and Vodka.)
+(It being too early for big c*cks and Vodka jokes)

 So lets art!
 Today's task is pretty basic, just played around with pencils colours, using the white to blend (top left) which is by far the best effect for me.
 So good in fact that I coloured in my zombie Leprechaun.
 Say hello to Derek.
 He likes long walks at sunset, karaoke and eating unicorn brains.